gmcgarry/pdp11/images/README.md

-[Australian Computer Museum Society ACMS](https://acms.org.au) has a collection of PDP-11 machine being refurbished.
+[Australian Computer Museum Society ACMS](https://acms.org.au) has a collection of PDP-11 machines being refurbished.
 Here are some images of the collection.

 # PDP-11/40

 Introduced in January 1973.

 It is a higher performance version of the PDP-11/20, with a microcoded multi-board CPU.
-It uses the KD11-A CPU and an 18-bit MMU to support a maximum of 128 kw memory.
+It uses the KD11-A CPU and an 18-bit MMU to support a maximum of 128 Kwords memory.

 The CPU is connected to the KY11-D front panel via a pair of BC08-R flat cables.

 Optional additions to the CPU included: